 It’s also important to understand the infrastructure of the technology that powers your system.

 Rather than build every system from the ground up, many of ours are built upon open-source content management systems like WordPress and Drupal.
-And plugins are often used to extend the functionality.
-This allows you to build systems with incredible amounts of functionality at relatively low cost, in comparison to building from scratch.
+And the implementation of other tech is often used to extend the functionality.
+This allows you to build systems with incredible amounts of functionality at a relatively low cost, in comparison to building from scratch.

-However, your CMS is built and maintained by one organisation, and each plugin on your site is likely built and maintained by a number of other organisations.
+However, your CMS is built and maintained by one organisation, and each plugin or module on your site is likely built and maintained by a number of other organisations.
 That means, if you have 20 plugins on your site, there are 21 different organisations contributing to its code.

 The CMS and all of these plugins get updates, sometimes as frequently as monthly.
 These updates improve security, stability and often add new features.
 When they update, the code changes.
 And when the code changes, there’s no guarantee that it’ll perform in the same way.
-Bugs may be introduced, or two plugins which worked harmoniously may now conflict with one another, causing more bugs.
+Bugs may be introduced, or two plugins/modules which worked harmoniously may now conflict with one another, causing more bugs.

 Then you have browsers and operating systems.
 They update too, and when they change, there’s no guarantee that your site will work in the same way on those devices.

 Who’s fault are these bugs?
 They’re often not yours, of course.
-But they’re not ours, either.
+But they’re often not ours, either.
 And you can’t conclusively say that they’re the plugin author’s fault because they didn’t build the plugin with your specific site and unique combinations of plugins in mind.
 So the goal posts move, regularly, and will continue to do so.
 It’s a part of the software development process.

 Therefore, although it’s nobody’s fault, the responsibility of maintaining the site falls upon you.
 In these instances, you will need to decide whether you can live with the bug, or if you’d like it fixed.
 And if you decide the latter, you need to determine whether you’d like professional help to do so.
 If you decide that you do, we’re happy to help resolve it.